Billing and Insurance Information

 When is payment from the patient due?

 We do expect payment at the time of service.
 If we are on contract with an insurance company, the patient’s portion of our fee, co-pay or deductible is due at the time of service.
-We accept cash, check, Visa, Mastercard, American Express and Discover as payment options.
+We accept cash, check, Visa, MasterCard, and Discover as payment options.

 Do you take monthly payments or set up payment plans?